GA-Boston/Prework/part_2_-_internet_&_web_development_basics/html_&_css_15_hours.md

 - [Mozilla HTML Introduction](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Introduction) - A quick introduction to HTML structure from a developer point of view.
 Read through this to get a clearer idea of how HTML works.
 - [Codecademy Web Track](http://www.codecademy.com/tracks/web) - Go through the entire course.
 This resource walks you through the fundamentals of HTML and CSS by example.
-- [http://learn.shayhowe.com/html-css/](http://learn.shayhowe.com/html-css/)  Learn to Code HTML & CSS is a simple and comprehensive guide dedicated to helping beginners learn HTML and CSS
+- [Learn to Code : HTML & CSS](http://learn.shayhowe.com/html-css/) - This tutorial is a simple and comprehensive guide dedicated to helping beginners learn HTML and CSS

 ###Assess Yourself: